 Mentorship for Associate Members and College Students

-Design students can access many other learning opportunities through their student chapters and AIGA Colorado educational events including Design Smash—a design competition where students problem-solve design challenges in view of an audience, The Review—an annual portfolio critique and great place to rub elbows with local professionals, and the Robert Taylor Scholarship, an opportunity to put your portfolio in the Colorado spotlight and compete for tuition funding.
-For more information on all educational programs, contact our Co-Education Directors.
-For scholarship information, contact our Scholarship Director.
+Design students can access many learning opportunities through their student chapters and AIGA Colorado educational events including Design Slam—a design competition where students problem-solve design challenges in view of an audience, The Review—an annual portfolio critique and great place to rub elbows with local professionals, and the Robert Taylor Scholarship, an opportunity to put your portfolio in the Colorado spotlight and compete for tuition funding.

 Where else can I look for a mentor or find other professional development opportunities?